RA1811028010065/distributed-rate-limiter/docs/tooling.md

 ## Docker networking considerations

 The Docker Compose stack allocates a dedicated bridge network called `ratelimiter_net` and defaults to the `172.31.255.0/28` subnet so it does not conflict with typical corporate address plans.
 Export `RATE_LIMITER_NETWORK` or `RATE_LIMITER_SUBNET` before running `make compose-up` if your host already uses that range or if you prefer to pin the stack to a different segment.

+Similarly, Kind creation is routed through `hack/kind-up.sh` (and the corresponding `make kind-up` target) to pre-create a Docker network with a configurable CIDR.
+This avoids the stock `kind` bridge that otherwise lands on `172.18.0.0/16` and has been known to disrupt connectivity on hosts whose uplinks also use a `172.18`-based range.
+Override `KIND_NETWORK_SUBNET` or `KIND_NETWORK_NAME` if the defaults collide with your environment.